jbq/pkg-salt/doc/topics/tutorials/starting_states.rst

-Other renderers available are ``yaml_mako`` and ``yaml_wempy`` which each use the `Mako`_ or `Wempy`_ templating system respectively rather than the jinja templating system, and more notably, the pure Python or ``py`` renderer.
+Other renderers available are ``yaml_mako`` and ``yaml_wempy`` which each use the `Mako`_ or `Wempy`_ templating system respectively rather than the jinja templating system, and more notably, the pure Python or ``py`` and ``pydsl`` renderers.
-The ``py`` renderer allows for SLS files to be written in pure Python, allowing for the utmost level of flexibility and power when preparing SLS data.
+The ``py`` renderer allows for SLS files to be written in pure Python, allowing for the utmost level of flexibility and power when preparing SLS data; while the :doc:`pydsl</ref/renderers/all/salt.renderers.pydsl>` renderer provides a flexible, domain-specific language for authoring SLS data in Python.

 .. _`Jinja2`: http://jinja.pocoo.org/
 .. _`Mako`: http://www.makotemplates.org/